Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

 ### The function ARKG-Generate-Seed

-This function is performed by the holder of the ARKG seed private key `sk`.
+This function is performed by the delegating party.
+The delegating party generates the ARKG seed pair `(pk, sk)` and keeps the private seed `sk` secret, while the public seed `pk` is provided to the subordinate party.
-The resulting ARKG seed public key `pk` is provided to the delegate party which will then be able to generate public keys on behalf of the holder of `sk`.
+The subordinate party will then be able to generate public keys on behalf of the delegating party.

 ```
 ARKG-Generate-Seed() -> (pk, sk)